 - 1 Select File on the main menu bar.

 - 2 Select Save as on the roll-down menu.

 - 3 Navigate up and down the file structure to select the desired catalogue.

+- 4 Enter the file name in the Selection field.
+Remember to use the file extension SVP.

-- 4 Click OK to save.
+- 5 Click OK to save